-Just as Summer time is flourishing on the earth, FOUR OF SWORDS desires to lead you into the underworld of BEER QUARRY CAVES for their own unique and blood-curdling version of The Scottish!
+For three times now over the past six or seven years, just as Summer has been flourishing on the earth, FOUR OF SWORDS has led its audiences into the underworld of BEER QUARRY CAVES for their own incarnation of The Scottish!

 The company deserve huge applause – there were strong performances all round with too many stand-out moments to describe.

 The connected caves – complete with bats – echo with a constant drip-drip-drip, perfectly conjuring the chill dankness of a medieval Scottish castle.

 A fantastic experience.
 I have finally ‘got’ Shakespeare and now want to see more, having resisted it for years.
 The production was incredible – so intense and absorbing.